 A security association is a set of policy(ies) and key(s) used to protect information.
 The information in the security association is stored by each party of the security association, needs to(#10380) be consistent among all parties, and needs to(#10380) have an identity.
 The identity is a compact name of the key and other bits of security association information to fit into a table index or an MPDU.
 The following types of security associations are supported by an RSN STA(11w):

-PMKSA: A result of a successful IEEE 802.lX exchange, SAE authentication,(11s) preshared PMK information, or PMK cached via some other mechanism.
+PMKSA: A result of a successful IEEE 802.lX exchange, SAE authentication, FILS authenticaiton,(11s) preshared PMK information, or PMK cached via some other mechanism.

 PMKSA

 When the PMKSA is the result of a successful IEEE 802.1X authentication, it is derived from the EAP authentication and authorization parameters provided by the AS.
-When the PMKSA is the result of a successful SAE authentication, it is generated as a result of the successful completion of the SAE exchange.(11s) This security association is bidirectional.
+When the PMKSA is the result of a successful SAE authentication, it is generated as a result of the successful completion of the SAE exchange.(11s) When the PMKSA is the result of a successful FILS authentication, it is generated as a result of the successful completion of the FILS authentication protocol.
+This security association is bidirectional.
 In other words, both parties use the information in the security association for both sending and receiving.
-The PMKSA is created by the Supplicant’s SME when the EAP authenticationcompletes successfully or the PSK is configured.
-The PMKSA is created by the Authenticator’s SME when the PMK is created from the keying information transferred from the AS, when IEEE 802.1X authentication is utilized, or when the SAE exchange successfully completes(11s) or the PSK is configured.
+The PMKSA is created by the Supplicant’s SME when the EAP authentication, or FILS authentication completes successfully or the PSK is configured.
+The PMKSA is created by the Authenticator’s SME when the PMK is created from the keying information transferred from the AS, when IEEE 802.1X authentication is utilized, or when the SAE exchange or FILS authentication exchange successfully completes(11s) or the PSK is configured.
 The PMKSA is used to create the PTKSA.
 PMKSAs are cached for up to their lifetimes.
 The PMKSA consists of the following elements:

 Modify section 11.5.1.3.2 as indicated: